sfneal/array-helpers/README.md

 ## Usage

-Here's an example use of the arrayRemoveKeys method/
+Here's an example use of the arrayRemoveKeys method.

 ``` php
 $array = ['red' => 36, 'black' => 88, 'white' => 72];